top of page

 2 women died from abortion complications (CDC).

-Based on these statistics, the number of deaths due to pregnancy complications was 60,400% greater than the number of deaths due to abortion complications.
+Based on these statistics, the number of deaths due to pregnancy complications was more than 60,000% greater than the number of deaths due to abortion complications.

 For every 100,000 pregnancies, there were 21.67 pregnancy-related deaths.